zoernert/rhajaina_requirements/docs/requirements/design-documents/rhajaina-uiux-design-specifications-2025-06-21.md

 *   **Push Notifications:** Sending push notifications to engage users and provide timely updates.
 *   **Background Sync:** Performing background tasks to keep the application up-to-date.

 ---

+## 5. ANALYTICS DASHBOARD DESIGN

+A dedicated analytics dashboard will be available to administrators and users with appropriate permissions to provide insights into application usage, performance, and costs.

+### Layout and Components
+*   **Dashboard Layout:** A modular grid-based layout will be used, allowing for the arrangement of various data widgets.
+It will feature a date range selector to filter the entire dashboard view.
+*   **Key Widgets:**
+    *   **Usage Metrics:** Cards displaying key metrics like total messages, number of active users, and new conversations over the selected period.
+    *   **Conversation Insights:** Charts showing conversation volume over time and average messages per conversation.
+    *   **Model Performance:** A table or chart comparing the usage, response times, and costs associated with different AI models.
+    *   **User Behavior:** Visualizations of user engagement patterns.
+*   **Data Visualization:** Clean and clear charts (e.g., line charts, bar charts, pie charts) will be used to represent data.
+Tooltips will provide detailed information on hover.
+*   **Export Controls:** An "Export" button will allow users to download the dashboard data in various formats (e.g., CSV, PDF).

 *Generated by Rhajaina Requirements Management System*